julKara/Defeat_the_Demonlord/README.md

 ## Issues (not really bugs, more structural issues):
 * Changing `healthbar` color is not memory-efficient at all since it dublicates per character.
-* Sprites should flip when moving/attacking to the left.

 ## Annoying features:
 * You have to click on a unit to deselect them intead of just not clicking on anything else.
 Same with target.